crptec/SUQA-CORE-POC/README.md

 • Interest is handled and guaranteed in the blockchain.
 No trust required no human touch needed.

-• GPU mining only -no cpus-with the intention of spreading the hash but  without botnets,asics and fpgas..
+• GPU and Cpu mining only with the intention of spreading the hash but without asics and fpgas..

 • Fair Launch

 • No Premine

-• No Presale
+• No Presale of coins

 • No Ico

-1 month term deposit interest %5 apr
+1 month time locked term deposit interest %5 apr

 10% founders fee